bcndev/bytecoin/docs/Armor-Node-Daemon-JSON-RPC-API.md

 ## Service location

-By default, Bytecoin Node Service (`bytecoind`, Node Daemon) is bound only to `127.0.0.1` (`localhost`) interface, so it can be accessed only from the same computer it runs on.
-This is done to reduce number of external attack vectors. `bytecoind` itself has access to only public information, but it sometimes runs in the same process with `walletd`, which has access to wallet keys.
-To bind `bytecoind` to all network interfaces, use `--bytecoind-bind-address=0.0.0.0:8081` command line argument (specifying port is mandatory).
+By default, Armor Node Service (`armord`, Node Daemon) is bound only to `127.0.0.1` (`localhost`) interface, so it can be accessed only from the same computer it runs on.
+This is done to reduce number of external attack vectors. `armord` itself has access to only public information, but it sometimes runs in the same process with `walletd`, which has access to wallet keys.
+To bind `armord` to all network interfaces, use `--armord-bind-address=0.0.0.0:58081` command line argument (specifying port is mandatory).

-To make a JSON PRC request to the `bytecoind` you should make an HTTP POST request to an entry point:
+To make a JSON PRC request to the `armord` you should make an HTTP POST request to an entry point:
 ```
 http://<ip>:<port>/json_rpc
 ```
 where:
-* `<ip>` is IPv4 address of `bytecoind` service.
+* `<ip>` is IPv4 address of `armord` service.
 If the service is on local machine, use `127.0.0.1` instead of `localhost`.
-* `<port>` is TCP port of `bytecoind`.
-By default the service is bound to `8081`.
+* `<port>` is TCP port of `armord`.
+By default the service is bound to `58081`.

 ### Curl template